Sustainability and Cricket

 About the Speakers

-Dr Lilian Sanchez Moreno is a postdoctoral researcher at The Centre for Sustainable Design ® at UCA.
+Dr Lilian Sanchez-Moreno is a postdoctoral researcher at The Centre for Sustainable Design ® at UCA.
 She has a background in industrial design and completed a PhD in Design at the University of Brighton with a focus on social design.
 Her postdoctoral research spans from sustainable design, product circularity to circularity within the sports sector, specifically cricket and fashion policy.

 Dr Darshil Shah co-leads the CNMI at the University of Cambridge, and looks to understand the relationships between materials, society, technology, history and nature, to design and innovate products for improved environmental and social sustainability.
 Shah played youth international cricket and is keen for the game to reach to wider communities.